 The planetarium is a unique tool for stimulating students and conveying the excitement of discovery.
 Santa Monica College's Planetarium has been serving Southern California for thirty years.
 We have experience with all age levels, from pre-school to senior citizens.
 Since our shows are presented live, we can tailor show content to fit any teacher's particular needs and specifications.

-Groups of fewer than 20 (including adults): $100.00 NOTE: This is our minimum fee
+Groups of fewer than 20 (including adults): $100.00 Minimum

 Groups of 20+ (including adults): $5.00/person

 Payment for programs is due upon arrival at the planetarium.
 Checks should be made payable to "Santa Monica College Events" and presented to your lecturer in the planetarium.
 Please DO NOT MAIL CHECKS.
 Cash is also fine, but we cannot accept credit cards.

 Please Note: Any school which cancels less than 24 hours before their scheduled show time is expected to pay a $60 late cancellation fee.

 For information or reservations, please email the Planetarium Director, James Mahon at

 Our show begins by introducing children to the planetarium theater to help them feel at home.
 Our Digistar 2 projector, the first completely computerized planetarium in the L.A. area, initially recreates the starry sky as you would see it on a clear dark night — but can take us to many other environments.